ArduPilot/ardupilot_wiki/common/source/docs/common-packetdigital-mppt.rst

   - mppt.vout_set configures the maximum voltage from the VOUT pin.
 This should be equal to the battery's voltage when fully charged.
   - mppt.dcdc_en configures the board's startup behaviour.
 If "0" the MPPT will not charge the battery until the autopilot is armed.
 If "1" the MPPT will always attempt to charge the battery
-  - uavcan.node_id should normally be left at "0" to allow the autopilot to dynamically allocate the MPPT's DroneCAN node id but if multiple DroneCAN battery monitors or MPPTs are used you can manually set this to to some value between 0 and 127 (e.g. "50") and then set :ref:`BATT_SERIAL_NUM <BATT_SERIAL_NUM>` to the same number
+  - uavcan.node_id should normally be left at "0" to allow the autopilot to dynamically allocate the MPPT's DroneCAN node id but if multiple DroneCAN battery monitors or MPPTs are used you can manually set this to some value between 0 and 127 (e.g. "50") and then set :ref:`BATT_SERIAL_NUM <BATT_SERIAL_NUM>` to the same number

 Connecting more than one MPPT
 -----------------------------